Andrew-Snyder627/task-manager-react/README.md

 # React + Vite

+# React Task Manager Exploration

+This project is an **exploratory React application** built to practice using core React concepts such as components, props, state management, and hooks.

+## Purpose

+The main goal of this project is to:
+- Build comfort with React fundamentals through hands-on coding
+- Practice creating and organizing a React file structure
+- Integrate and work with an existing API called **Task Manager**

+## Features

+- React component-based structure
+- State management using `useState` and related hooks
+- Fetching and rendering tasks from an external API
+- Basic styling and layout setup

+## API Integration

+The project integrates with an existing API named **Task Manager**.
+The API provides task data which is fetched and displayed in the app.

+## Status

+This is a learning-focused, work-in-progress project.
+It will evolve as new concepts and techniques are practiced.

+---

+Created for educational and personal development purposes.

+---

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: